ioccc-src/mkiocccentry/remarks.example.md

 0. If you have not already done so, register for the IOCCC and obtain your UUID username and submission password.

-1. Form a `work_dir` directory into which your submission's files will be placed.
+1. Form a `workdir` directory into which your submission's files will be placed.

 2. Run the `mkiocccentry(1)` tool.